 Can I Put Mousse In My Hair After A Perm?

 Perms have gotten a revival since the 80s and now have a modern appearance.
-Your strands go through a complete transformation after a perm because it changes the texture and movement of your hair.

-Perms are a chemical service; your hair needs at least two days to rest untouched for your curls to set into place fully.
-It can be challenging to style your new curls.
-So, once this 48-hour gap is over, what can you do to ensure your hair is soft, lively, and bouncy?
+Perms are a chemical service; your hair needs at least two days to rest untouched for your curls to set fully into place.

-Mousse can bring curls to life, whether they’re natural or permed.
 This styling product will give the hair hold and definition, so you can cut back on heat styling if you please.
-Perms are particular, so you must be careful how you style it.

-So, can you put mousse in your hair after a perm?
 Yes, a mousse will be a fantastic styling product for permed hair.
-However, you’ll need to watch out for the ingredients list and pick a mousse specifically formulated for curls to achieve the best results.
+However, be sure to watch the ingredients list and choose a mousse specifically formulated for curls to achieve the best results.

 What Is Mousse?

-Hair mousse (check out this one from Maui Moisture) is a foam styling product that is designed to give the hair texture and hold.
-It’s ideal for curly strands but can hold ringlets in place, provide volume to the roots, and ensure your strands have more definition.
+Hair mousse (check out this one from Maui Moisture) is a foam styling product designed to add texture and hold to the hair.

-Mousse is more lightweight than a gel thanks to its airy texture and can instantly add drama.
+Mousse is more lightweight than a gel, thanks to its airy texture, and can instantly add drama.

 How Does Mousse Benefit Perms?

 Mousse is a beautiful product for curls, whether you naturally have them or have permed your hair.
-Perms are a specific haircare service that chemically treats the hair to take on a new shape and curl pattern.

 Minimize Frizz

 Mousse can keep frizzy hair at bay.
-It provides an even coat of protection to the hair that ensures your strands are frizz-free.
-Your curls can be frizzy with a perm because the chemical solution can damage the integrity of your strands.
+It provides an even coat of protection to the hair, ensuring your strands are frizz-free.

-Mousse can keep flyaways at bay and provide bouncy, frizz-free curls.
+Mousse can keep flyaways at bay and provide bouncy, frizz-free curls

 Reduce Heat Styling

-While you technically can heat-style a perm, it will be beneficial for your strands in the long run if you minimize the amount of heat.
-One way you can cut down on heat styling is by using mousse because it can quickly revive your curls.
+While you can technically heat-style a perm, it will be beneficial for your strands in the long run if you minimize the amount of heat.

 You can easily apply mousse to damp strands and get a fully styled effect.